migratingdragons/mobit-device-magic-proxy/README.md

 1. Clone the repository
 2. Make your changes
-3. Run tests: `cd hello-world && npm test`
+3. Run tests: `cd device-magic-proxy && npm test`
 4. Build and deploy using SAM CLI

 ## Resources